John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * No longer pass in or use any XML files.

-### Update GetBudgetItems
+### Update GetCalendarItems

-As a user of the Budget API,
+As a user of the Calendar API,
-I can retrieve a customizable (date, category) list of BudgetItem objects (each include categoryId, expenseId, date, amount, expense description, category description, dynamic balance) using the database so that I can retrieve the information in a scalable, maintainable manner.
+I can retrieve a customizable (date, category) list of CalendarItem objects (each include categoryId, expenseId, date, amount, expense description, category description, dynamic balance) using the database so that I can retrieve the information in a scalable, maintainable manner.

 **Assumptions**